June: Focus on Juneteenth

 Enjoy music across the diaspora, soulful cuisine, a live auction and dance the night away with old and new friends.
 This annual gala celebrates the joy and triumph that enslaved African Americans in Texas felt on June 19, 1865 when they received word of their freedom.
 The news of freedom arrived two years late, nevertheless, there was jubilation and a new dawn and a new day had begun.
 Join us in celebrating freedom with joy and exultation.

-Kick off your two-week International Festival of Arts & Ideas experience with a performance that pays homage to the Juneteenth holiday and celebrates our collective dedication to liberation and joy!
-Curated by Artsucation and New Haven’s Official Juneteenth Coalition, this evening promises to be a harmonious blend of rhythm, love, and artistry like no other.
-Keep an ear out for the upcoming announcement of the featured performers, and make sure to mark your calendar for a night that you won’t want to miss!
+Jumpstart your two-week Festival experience with a performance that pays homage to the Juneteenth holiday and celebrates our collective dedication to harmony and truth!
+Curated by Artsucation and the Official Juneteenth Coalition of Greater New Haven, this evening promises a rhythmical blend of joyful artistry.
+Join us for an evening with New Haven All-Stars featuring The Keepers of the Culture Performing Arts Company, The Rahsaan Langley Project, and the legendary R&B sensation, singer Johnny King.
+Jose Candelario of WYBC Electric Drum will host the evening.
+Make sure to mark your calendar for a night that you won’t want to miss!

-Join The Descendants of the CT 29th Colored Regiment for their Annual Juneteenth event.
-The social wellness of all people of color inspires this year’s theme – Pan Africanism: Unified by History, Connected in Culture, and Focused on the Future.
-This free, fun, family event will offer African American history artifacts, arts & crafts, college essay/college preparation support, music, employment information, fire safety, health information, line dancing, local performers, vendors, and more!
+Join the Descendants of the CT 29th Colored Regiment for their Annual Juneteenth event.
+This free, fun, family event will offer arts & crafts, college educational support, music and dance, health and wellness resources, vendors, and more!

 To learn about related Yale events, visit the Yale Calendar of Events and select the Diversity, Equity, Inclusion, and Belonging (DEIB) event category.
 If you are an event organizer, please enter DEIB events on this calendar by selecting Options and then Submit an Event.
 Please be sure to use the DEIB event tag.